xzackli/modulefiles/README.md

 # modulefiles

+Use these module files so you don't experience the tortuosity of installing software.

-These modulefiles make it easier to use CMB data analysis software on the Tiger and Della clusters at Princeton University.
+(for Tiger and Della clusters at Princeton)

 ## Installation